 Since 1947, Kitsap Regional Library has provided library service and the strength of a county-wide collection to Island residents.

-The first Rotary Auction, a community-wide garage sale that is now an Island institution, was held to raise money for the new library, which was built in 1962.
+The first Rotary Auction in 1960, a community-wide rummage sale that is now an Island institution, was held to raise money for a new library at the corner of Madison Ave and High School Road.
+The library was designed by John Rudolph and built in 1962.
 A children's library space was created in the lower floor of the library in 1968.
-Supported by local fundraising, there was a building addition in 1982 and a total rennovation in 1997.
+Supported by local fundraising, there was a building addition in 1982 and 1997, and plans are in the works for an interior renovation in 2016.

-Junkoh Harui and the Bainbridge Island Japanese American Community donated a magnificent garden to the library.
-A remarkable team of volunteers led by nationally recognized garden writer Ann Lovejoy maintains the garden, recognized by the American Library Association as the Best Library Garden in 2000.
+Three gardens surround the library.
+Junkoh Harui and the Bainbridge Island Japanese American Community designed and built a magnificent Japanese garden on the west side of the library in 1998.
+The perennial gardens, beautiful in every season, were designed by nationally recognized garden writer Ann Lovejoy and are maintained by Ann and the "Friday Tidies" every Friday morning.
+On the NE side of the library, you'll find the cool green fern garden, designed and maintained by John van den Meerendonk.
+The grounds were recognized by the American Library Association as the Best Library Garden in 2000.